 Grant Thornton UK LLP is a limited liability partnership registered in England and Wales: No.OC307742.
-Registered office: 30 Finsbury Square, London, EC2A IAG.
+Registered office: 30 Finsbury Square, London, EC2A 1AG.
 A list of members is available from our registered office.
 Grant Thornton UK LLP is authorised and regulated by the Financial Conduct Authority.
-Grant Thornton UK LLP is a member firm of Grant Thornton International Ltd (GTIL).
+Grant Thornton UK LLP is a member firm of Grant Thornton IK LLP is a member firm of Grant Thornton International Ltd (GTIL).
 GTIL and the member firms are not a worldwide partnership.
 Services are delivered by the member firms.
 GTIL and its member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.